vincecampanale/blog/_posts/2016-12-09-a-challenge-a-day-factorialize-a-number.markdown

 ```
 {: .language-javascript}

 Much better.
 Let's review: base case is handled implicitly (`product` is initially set to 1 and the code in the for loop will be skipped since `i = 1` already satisfies the break condition `i <= num`), the handy `*=` operator appears once again.
-This operator is very cool: it multiplies two numbers (left side and right side of the operator), and assigns the result to the left side (`product`) in this case.
-Finally, we just return product and we're done!
+This operator is very cool: it multiplies two numbers (left side and right side of the operator), and assigns the result to the left side (`product` in this case).
+Finally, we return product and we're done!

 I keep accidentally ending sentences with semicolons instead of periods.
 What's happening to me...